lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

    7. Committing a serious sin while holding a prominent Church position
    8. Transgender—actions to intentionally transition away from a person’s biological sex at birth (see [38.6.23](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number118-p836#title_number118 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number118-p836#title_number118"))
    9. Embezzling Church funds or property
-10. Give written notice of the decision.
-The bishop or stake president ensures that the person receives prompt written notice of the decision and its effects.
+10. *Give written notice of the decision.* The bishop or stake president ensures that the person receives prompt written notice of the decision and its effects.
-11. Baptize and confirm.
-If a person’s Church membership was withdrawn in the initial council, he or she must be baptized and confirmed again.
+11. *Baptize and confirm.* If a person’s Church membership was withdrawn in the initial council, he or she must be baptized and confirmed again.
 If First Presidency approval is necessary, these ordinances may be performed only after this approval is received.
 A Baptism and Confirmation Certificate is not created (see [32.14.4](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number83-p356#title_number83 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number83-p356#title_number83")).

+32.16.2

+### Being Readmitted after Resigning Church Membership

 If a person formally resigns Church membership, he or she must be baptized and confirmed to be readmitted into the Church.
 For adults, readmission is not usually considered until at least one year after resigning membership.